expenture/Expense/README.md

 The parser parses new data in the `Synchronizer::CollectedPage` model, and saves the parsed data into the `Synchronizer::ParsedData` model.

 The `run` method starts the parser to parse data.
 This method must take an optional key argument: `level`, this argument can be passed in as symbol `:normal` or `:complete`.
 While `:normal` will parse just unparse pages, `:complete` is expected to parse all saved pages.

+Note that the `ParsedData` model MUST be one-to-one correspond to the actual data.
+Unlike `CollectedPage`, duplication is not allowed for `ParsedData`.
+This makes `ParsedData` re-organizable, and `ParsedData` must be re-organizable in case of the user wants to change some syncer related configurations (for example, an `AccountIdentifier`).

 #### Organizer